All Episodes

 And I think that is a legitimate concern on your part and others, which is why I happen to be in favor of tuition tax credits.

-For anybody that pays taxes and and pays twice for education, once in the government system and wants to educate their own child, ought to be able to file a tax credit on their return so that they're not paying twice.
+For anybody that pays taxes and pays twice for education, once in the government system and wants to educate their own child, ought to be able to file a tax credit on their return so that they're not paying twice.

-And tax credits historically have not been considered by the courts to be a the equivalent of public money.
+And tax credits historically have not been considered by the courts to be the equivalent of public money.

-One hundred percent I agree with you on that.
+I agree with you on that.

-But yes, don't I mean my only point is I want to say is don't punish the people that already are now sending kids to private schools and out of our own pockets.
+But yes, don't, I mean, my only points I want to say is don't punish the people that already are now sending kids to private schools and the government involved in private schools.

-They cannot the government can't run anything correctly.
+The government can't run anything correctly.

-Can anything is anything efficient over there?
+Is anything efficient over there?

-Do you think the GI Bill has worked pretty well?
+Do you think the GI bill has worked pretty well?

 I don't have any knowledge of it.